rolandyangg/BruinShare/README.md

 ## Firebase

 To connect to the Firebase backend, create an env.js file in the root of the backend directory and fill it with the appropriate environment variables.
-These can be found in the Firebase console for the Bruin-Share Firebase app.
+These can be found in the Firebase console for the friends-of-the-children Firebase app.

 ```
 REACT_APP_FIREBASE_API_KEY=xxxxx